CultivateHQ/cultivateHQ.com/source/jobs/index.html.md

 ### Our Tech Stack

 Our work is still predominantly in Ruby (Rails), but we use Elixir on a number of projects and are actively looking for opportunities to do more.
-We also work with or are interested in other technologies such as Rust, Go, Scala, and Swift.
+We also work with, or are interested many other languages including Rust, Go, Scala, and Swift.
 On the front-end we've been favouring React.
-We utilise HTML, CSS and Javascript with various pre/post processors and frameworks.

 ### The process